MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal.md

 ms.date: 04/01/2021
 ms.author: edupont
 ---
-# Close Open Item Ledger Entries Resulting from Fixed Application in the Item Journal
+# <a name="close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal" />Close Open Item Ledger Entries Resulting from Fixed Application in the Item Journal

 You can use the **Applies-from Entry** field on the **Item Journal** page to create a fixed application between an inbound transaction and the original outbound transaction.
 For example, to correct the outbound transaction or to process its return.